franchsli/whatsapp_clone_django/README.md

       the id of the message and search for it in the displayed messages list (if it's displayed) if the message is found, replace all its text and add the 'Edited' thing.
-      *THIS IS FOR REDUCING REQUESTS IN HALF (or so)*
+      *THIS IS FOR REDUCING REQUESTS IN HALF (or so)* (KEEP IN MIND THAT THIS WILL INCREASE THE CODE COMPLEXITY)

 ## ANOTHER THINGS TO DO

-- optimize all the possible code.
+- Add user settings to personalize things like notification appareance or even UI theming (the darek and light theme will remain the same, but more themes will be added)
-- Review all the code and delete spaguetti code.
+- Review all the code, optimize it and delete spaguetti code.
-- Use more with statements (????)
+- Use with statements in frecuently used field lookups in the HTML.
 - Re think if consumers should create contacts or create another consumer for that (i don't think so).....
 - Rework messages list:
   - Display 'Yesterday' if the message has more than a day of difference but less than two.
-- **FIX** Some messages width break the chat container after using 'show more'
+- **FIX** Some messages width break the chat container after using 'show more' (I dunno why).
 - Make a custom theme (really dark) and use it as a dark mode.
 - Add more animations.
 - Add more sounds (if possible).